nosana-ci/workshop/assignments/web3-labs/README.md

 You're pipeline should at least contain the following components:

-0. Inititial prep: Setup your automation engine
+0. Initial prep: Setup your automation engine
 1. Build step: Create and compile a simple smart contract
 2. Test step: Run tests
 3. Deploy step: The contract will be deployed on Matic's Mumbai Testnet

-### Inititial prep: setup your automation engine
+### Initial prep: setup your automation engine

 Disclaimer: this exercise can be done with any CI provider.
-However, most steps are focussed on implemention with the [Nosana Network](https://nosana.io/).
+However, most steps are focussed on implementation with the [Nosana Network](https://nosana.io/).
 If you would like to implement this with alternative providers, feel free to implement to forthcoming steps in the respective provider config files.